How to refer or buy the freehold reversion of your flat that belonged to a dissolved company and now belongs to the Crown.

 Freehold reversions are often owned by companies.
 If one of these companies dissolves, the freehold that it owns may vest in the Crown as bona vacantia.

-The Bona Vacantia division (BVD) of the Government Legal Department deals with freehold reversions that belonged to a dissolved company and now belong to the Crown.
+The Bona Vacantia division (BVD) of the Government Legal Department (GLD) deals with freehold reversions that belonged to a dissolved company and now belong to the Crown.

 They may be prepared to sell the freehold reversion jointly to all of the lessees who want to buy it.